200 years of purdey

 Queen Victoria had purchased many guns and rifles from Purdey and on 29 March granted the Royal Warrant to the business.

-Athol Purdey (pictured here) took over from his father, James Purdey the Younger.
+Athol Purdey took over from his father, James Purdey the Younger.

--1918 Purdey manufactures gun parts and other items of ordnance for the War Department.
+-1918 Purdey fits up sniper rifles and supplies other items to the War Department.

 Athol retires, passing the business to Jim and Tom.

-Purdey acquired James Woodward & Sons, a London gunmaker noted for their outstanding over-and-unders.
+Purdey acquired James Woodward & Sons, a London gunmaker noted for their outstanding Over-and-Under guns.
+The design remains the basis for Purdey "Best" Over-and-Under guns to this day.

-Nigel Beaumont (pictured here), cousin of Richard Beaumont, joined Purdey’s from university to start a gunmaking apprenticeship.
+Nigel Beaumont, cousin of Richard Beaumont, joined Purdey’s from university to start a gunmaking apprenticeship.
+He went on to become Managing Director in 1994

 James Purdey & Sons Ltd acquired by the Richemont Group.
-Richard Beaumont retired and appointed Athol Purdey’s grandson, Richard Purdey as Chairman.
+Athol Purdey’s great-grandson, Richard, is appointed Chairman.

 Nigel Beaumont becomes Chairman following the retirement of Richard Purdey (pictured here).